RetroDECK/ES-DE/USERGUIDE.md

 If an es_input.cfg configuration file exists, you will not be presented with the input device configuration screen as that would normally just be annoying.
 If you however need to configure a device to control the application (i.e. you've replaced your controller), you can do so by starting ES with the command line argument **--force-input-config** or you can manually delete the es_input.cfg file prior to starting the application.
 Alternatively you can navigate to the menu using your keyboard and select **Configure input** manually to configure your new device.

 The actual procedure to map the inputs should be self-explanatory, just follow the on-screen instructions.

+Both new and old devices can be (re)configured at any time by pressing the Start button and choosing "CONFIGURE INPUT".
+New devices will be appended to the existing input configuration file, so your old devices will retain their configuration.

 ## System view (main screen)